Stay with a local Iban tribe in Borneo’s rainforest

 Originally, all the Iban tribes would have lived deep in the Borneo rainforest, though many community groups are now living in more urban areas.
 Even still, most have maintained their traditional longhouse communal-based homes.

-The Iban tribe we visit lives deep in the jungle still and is more like a Borneo rainforest lodge (though don’t be mistaken, it’s still very much their home), located on the peak of one of the jungle mountains.
+The Iban tribe we visit lives deep in the jungle and is more like a Borneo rainforest lodge (though don’t be mistaken, it’s still very much their home), located on the peak of one of the jungle mountains.
 If you’d like to experience a Borneo eco-tour during your Malaysia holiday, you can’t get much closer to nature or culture on this experience.
 Iban culture is famously known for its unique Iban tattoo patterns (reflections of travels and personal journeys they have been on).
 There is also distinctly Iban traditional food that you can feast upon!

 This trip is highly interactive, engaging, and profound, though it is also VERY physically demanding, with some jungle treks taking up to 5 hours (in tropical heat) just to get to and from the homestay.
 If you feel this sounds like something you’re after during your visit to Malaysia, and you’re wondering what to do in Kuching, then you’ve come to the right place!

-We have 3, 4 and 5-day homestay options – each will vary in activities (listed below) depending on your duration, and the weather.
+We have 3, 4, and 5-day homestay options – each will vary in activities (listed below) depending on your duration and the weather.

 Item | Details |